Limits on Working After Retirement

 PSRS and PEERS retirees can work for covered employers while receiving service retirement benefits.
 However, if they do so, they are subject to limits on that work in order to continue to receive benefits.

-The limits vary depending on the System from which the employee retired, and for PSRS retirees, whether the position in which the retiree works requires a certificate issued by the Missouri Department of Elementary and Secondary Education (DESE).
+The limits vary depending on the System from which the employee retired, and in some cases for PSRS retirees, whether the position in which the retiree works requires a certificate issued by the Missouri Department of Elementary and Secondary Education (DESE).

 - PEERS retirees who work part-time or as a temporary-substitute for a covered employer are subject to limits.